Cyclooctatetraene: Synthesis

-Richard Willstätter's original synthesis (4 consecutive elimination reactions on a cyclooctane framework) gives relatively low yields.
-Reppe's synthesis of cyclooctatetraene, which involves treating acetylene at high pressure with a warm mixture of nickel cyanide and calcium carbide, was much better, with chemical yields near 90%:
+Richard Willstätter's original synthesis (4 consecutive elimination reactions on a cyclooctane framework) gives relatively low chemical yields.
+Reppe's synthesis of cyclooctatetraene, which involves treating acetylene at high pressure with a warm mixture of nickel cyanide and calcium carbide, was higher yielding (near 90%) but suffered from high toxicity.

 COT can also be prepared by photolysis of barrelene, one of its structural isomers, the reaction proceeding via another isolable isomer, semibullvalene.
+COT can also be synthesised more conveniently from 1,5-cyclooctadiene in a moderate yield.

+Because COT is unstable and easily forms explosive organic peroxides, a small amount of hydroquinone is usually added to commercially available material.
+Testing for peroxides is advised when using a previously opened bottle; white crystals around the neck of the bottle may be composed of the peroxide, which may explode when mechanically disturbed.

+Derivatives

 COT derivatives can also be synthesised by way of semibullvalene intermediates.
 In the sequence illustrated below, octaethylcyclooctatetraene (C8Et8) is formed by thermal isomerisation of octaethylsemibullvalene, itself formed by copper(I) bromide mediated cyclodimerisation of 1,2,3,4-tetraethyl-1,4-dilithio-1,3-butadiene.

-Because COT is unstable and easily forms explosive organic peroxides, a small amount of hydroquinone is usually added to commercially available material.
-Testing for peroxides is advised when using a previously opened bottle; white crystals around the neck of the bottle may be composed of the peroxide, which may explode when mechanically disturbed.